albar965/littlenavmap-manual/en/ONLINENETWORKS.md

 The size of the circle shapes can be changed in the configuration file.
 See [Online Network Center](CUSTOMIZE.md#customize-online-center).

-You can also assign centers to a boundary shape using imported OpenAIR airspaces from the user airspace database.
+You can also assign centers to a boundary shape using imported OpenAir airspaces from the user airspace database.
 See [Online Airspaces](SCENERY.md#load-scenery-library-online-airspaces) for more information about this.

 ![Customize Online Network Centers](../images/online_center.jpg "Online Network Center")